oeway/bioimage-model-zoo/docs/guides/developers-guide.md

 Below are the various ways to create a BioImage.IO compatible model description.

 #### 1. Using the `bioimageio.core` Python Library
 This is the most recommended and streamlined method.
-The library provides tools for automatic export and validation of models.
+The library provides tools for programmatic creation and validation of model descriptions.
 - **Automatic Export:**
   Use the library to export your model programmatically in Python.
 See the example code in this [Jupyter Notebook](https://github.com/bioimage-io/core-bioimage-io-python/blob/main/example/model_creation.ipynb).
   The primary function for building a model is `bioimageio.core.build_model`.
 Check its input parameters to understand what is required.
 Here you can also find an [example notebook](https://github.com/bioimage-io/core-bioimage-io-python/blob/main/presentations/create_ambitious_sloth.ipynb) that demonstrates how to create a model description from scratch.